 Assessment uses four criteria, each worth a maximum of eight marks:

-Criterion Focus What the student must demonstrate
+Criterion Focus What the learner must demonstrate

 A: Investigating Goal, prior learning, research A clear goal, understanding of existing knowledge, a range of research sources used critically